 Our Electric bike buyer’s guide offers some great tips and advice about how to narrow down the options to find your ideal ride, while also answering some of the key FAQs about what exactly makes a bike an e-bike and how they work.

-Once you’ve found your perfect e-bike partner, we offer various finance options through Klarna to help you spread the cost.
+Once you’ve found your perfect e-bike partner, you can pay over 24 months with Klarna to help you spread the cost.
 You can find out more online at Halfords.com.